|Barley||Revised March 2016|

 |Chemical Fallow East of the Cascades||Revised March 2016|

 - Plant crop seed that is certified free from weed seed.
 Otherwise, you might introduce new weed problems to a field.

 - Reduce weed seed population in the soil by:

 - Encouraging weed seed germination by using shallow cultivation, or any other method that will bring the seed into moisture in the top 0.5 inch of soil.

 - Eradicate perennial weeds.
 Eradicate small patches before they spread.
 Use cultural, mechanical, and chemical methods as appropriate.

 - Rotate crops.

-- If winter annual weeds are increasing, rotate to a spring crop.
+- If winter annual weeds are increasing, rotate to a spring-seeded crop.
 A spring cereal such as barley will produce well, and weeds such as jointed goatgrass and downy brome will be less of a problem.
-Moreover, many winter annual broadleaf weeds will not be a problem in a spring crop.
+Moreover, many winter annual broadleaf weeds will not be a problem in a spring-seeded crop.

-- In diversified areas, planting alternate crops, such as pulse or oil seed crops, is even more effective at controlling certain winter wheat weed populations than planting spring seeded cereals.
+- In areas where more diverse crop rotations are possible, planting alternate crops, such as pulse or oil seed crops, is even more effective for controlling certain weed populations than planting spring-seeded cereals.

 - Control weeds along edges of fields.